-Static Maps API for map pictures and print maps
+Static Maps API

-Create map images with markers for website, app, and print media
+Create map pictures with markers and geometries

 Multiple map markers

 Add multiple map markers to your map.
 You can choose different types of marker icons.
 You can also change the icon’s shape, size, and color of the markers.